 Costs of legal education and time span to pay loan debt

-For the purpose of this analysis, we will lump the law schools into three categories:
+For this analysis, we will lump the law schools into three categories which are as follows :

 The first category is the top twenty best law schools as rated by U.S news Education Grad School rankings.